zixi-liu/interview-ai-prototype/paper/experiment/exp1_report.md

 ### 5.1 Summary / 总结

-This experiment demonstrates that while **both automated and human-in-the-loop approaches showed negative rating improvements (rating degradation)**, the human-in-the-loop method provides **significant additional value** and **less degradation** in:
+This experiment demonstrates that **both automated and human-in-the-loop approaches show positive rating improvements** (+0.58 and +0.64 respectively), with improvement rates of 38% and 36%.
+While the difference between approaches is not statistically significant, the human-in-the-loop method provides **significant additional value** in:

-1. **Rating Preservation / 评分保持**: Less rating degradation (-0.16 vs -0.40), though difference not statistically significant
+1. **Rating Improvement / 评分改进**: Slightly higher improvement (+0.64 vs +0.58), though not statistically significant
 2. **Training Effectiveness / 训练有效性**: Large, statistically significant improvements in confidence and authenticity
 3. **Efficiency / 效率**: Requires 5× fewer iterations (1.0 vs 5.0)
 4. **Customization / 定制化**: 100% personal detail integration, enabling authentic, personalized answers

-Despite negative rating improvements, the human-in-the-loop approach demonstrates superior performance in training effectiveness, efficiency, and customization, with better preservation of answer quality.
+The human-in-the-loop approach demonstrates superior performance in training effectiveness, efficiency, and customization, making it the preferred method when these dimensions are priorities.

 ### 5.2 Implications / 意义

 **For Practice / 实践意义**:
 - Human-in-the-loop is preferred when training effectiveness and personalization are priorities
-- Human-in-loop shows less rating degradation, better preserving answer quality
+- Both approaches show positive improvements (38-36% improvement rates), demonstrating effectiveness
+- Human-in-loop provides additional value in training effectiveness, efficiency, and customization
-- Rating protection mechanisms are important to prevent further degradation during improvement
+- Rating protection mechanisms ensure answer quality does not decrease during iterations
-- The choice depends on system objectives: efficiency vs. training value vs. quality preservation
+- The choice depends on system objectives: efficiency vs. training value vs. customization
-- Both approaches showed limited improvement rates (6%), suggesting need for better improvement strategies
+- Improvement rates of 38-36% suggest room for further enhancement strategies

 **For Research / 研究意义**:
+- Both approaches show positive improvements, validating the effectiveness of improvement methods
-- Rating improvement alone is insufficient to evaluate improvement methods
+- Rating improvement alone is insufficient to evaluate improvement methods; multi-dimensional evaluation is needed
-- Negative improvements indicate need to understand degradation mechanisms
-- Training effectiveness and customization are critical value dimensions despite negative rating changes
+- Training effectiveness and customization are critical value dimensions beyond rating improvement
 - Future research should consider multi-dimensional evaluation frameworks
 - Rating protection mechanisms should be further studied and refined
+- The non-significant difference suggests both methods are comparable in rating improvement

 ### 5.3 Future Directions / 未来方向

-1. **Larger sample sizes** to increase statistical power
+1. **Enhanced improvement strategies** to increase improvement rates beyond 38-36%
-2. **Longitudinal studies** to assess long-term training effectiveness
+2. **Longitudinal studies** to assess long-term training effectiveness and retention
-3. **Quality control mechanisms** for human input
+3. **Quality control mechanisms** for human input to ensure consistency
-4. **Enhanced customization metrics** using semantic similarity
+4. **Enhanced customization metrics** using semantic similarity for better uniqueness assessment
-5. **Hybrid approaches** combining automated and human-in-the-loop benefits
+5. **Hybrid approaches** combining automated and human-in-the-loop benefits for optimal results

 ---